Should I Spend My Year-End Bonus?

 Do you receive a year-end bonus?
 Lucky you!
 While you may be tempted to go on a shopping spree or take your gang out to a great dinner, hold on a second.
-Yes, you can use some for fun, but you might also want to put some of a year-end bonus toward your financial goals.
+Yes, you can use some of that money for fun, but you might also want to put some of a year-end bonus toward your financial goals.

-Smart bonus money moves may include paying down debt, helping to fund a short-term savings goal (such as a downpayment on a house or establishing an emergency fund), as well as investing the money to potentially achieve long-term growth.
+Smart bonus money moves may include paying down debt, helping to fund a short-term savings goal (such as a down payment on a house or establishing an emergency fund), as well as investing the money to potentially achieve long-term growth.

-But here are some ideas for using your bonus — or any other cash infusion, in fact — that can help improve your financial wellness today and tomorrow.
+There’s no one right formula for spending (or not spending) a bonus, but here are some ideas for using your bonus — or any other infusion of cash — that can help improve your financial wellness today and tomorrow.

 Allocating Some Money to Fun